 Clusters of Excellence

 Clusters of Excellence are inter-university collaboration projects as part of the excellence initiative excellent=austria of the Federal Ministry of Education, Science and Research which aims at promoting cutting-edge research and strengthening Austria as an academic location.
-The University of Vienna is involved in all seven Clusters of Excellence and is responsible for coordinating the Microbiomes Drive Planetary Health Cluster.
+The University of Vienna is involved in all five Clusters of Excellence launched in 2023 and is responsible for coordinating the Microbiomes Drive Planetary Health Cluster.

 Clusters of Excellence are characterised by the successful combination of cutting-edge research on topics of the future, research-led education, the promotion of early stage researchers as well as the exchange of knowledge at the national and international level.
 Equal opportunities and diversity as well as knowledge and technology transfer in form of collaboration projects with business and society are key concerns.